ClueRide/front-end-common/src/providers/token/README.md

   - Token expired
 - ProfileService receives the updated user details from the token
 - localStorage to persist the token.
+- Cordova Native Secure Storage for keeping the sensitive data.

-Note that clients of this module would ask the Auth service if the session has been registered and ask the Auth service to de-register (logout).
+Note that clients of this module would ask the AuthService if the session has been registered and ask the AuthService to de-register (logout).